14 min read

 4. Career Consequences Getting a story wrong, showing bias, or sleeping with a source; these carry career consequences.
 In an industry with limited jobs and high competition, reputation is everything.

-The "Off the Record" Device
+How Does the "Off the Record" Device Work?

 - Hostile: "Off the record, you're an asshole."
 (Boundary)